Real Talk, Real Weddings

 4. What should I check one week before the wedding?

 Go back and check each big piece.
 Confirm when everyone, like vendors, plans to arrive.
-See the decor lighting at the venue with your eyes.
+See the decor lighting at the location with your eyes.
 Pack a bag with basics for the day.
 Keep a backup set of clothes close.
 Name one calm friend to take charge if a question comes up.

 Final Words